 Our first morning in Oregon was fairly indicative of what the future months would often bear for us in terms of weather.
 The sky was cloudy, the rain threatened all day and never really turned into anything.

 We were hungry, and had all but forgotten about relics of the more industrious stages of the trip, like our now-semi-functional skillet with the cigarette lighter plug.
-Eugene offered us a decent selection of culinary selections, from which we selected a spot called Sushi Pure.
+Eugene offered us a decent selection of culinary selections, from which we selected a spot called

 The two of us drank wine, with still a taste for the stuff on our tongues from Central Coast wine country.
 An appetizer made us think of Sarah, a sensational small loaf of baked brie with some kind of delicious berry coulis.
 And somehow, we ate lunch at this sushi without getting any sushi, just a pair of sandwiches.
 What a strange decision in retrospect.

-We thought it'd be fun to be-bop over to the University of Oregon and poke our heads around, maybe get a look at what kind of people a school like this attracts.
+University of Oregon and poke our heads around, maybe get a look at what kind of people a school like this attracts.
 We were under the impression that school was in session, but we couldn't really find any large crowds of people anywhere.

 The campus is beautiful, however, and very large, so we took a little time to walk around some of the unpaved areas and shoot some photos.